DIRECTOR: Alfred Hitchcock

 - The gun going off in the Mount Rushmore gift shop and the little boy putting his hands to his ears a millisecond before the shot – a rare Tomasini miss that makes the film more fascinating today.

-- Grant being chased through a brilliant reconstruction of the United Nations since Hitchcock was not allowed to film there.
+- Grant tries to escape through a brilliant reconstruction of the United Nations since Hitchcock was not allowed to film there.

 - The final risqué shot of the train entering the tunnel as our stars finally get to consummate their relationship.